 Late Fees & Returned Checks

-Late payment fees of 10% of the past due balance (not to exceed $100 per term) will be assessed to students who have not paid or do not have sufficient financial aid or other credit to cover institutional charges.
+A late payment fee of 10% of the past due balance (not to exceed $125 per term) will be assessed to students who have not paid or do not have sufficient financial aid or other credit to cover institutional charges.

 A hold is placed if there is a past due balance on the account.
 Students will not be able to view their schedules, access drop/add, access course request, or receive a transcript until payment for the past due balance is received.

-Students who are dropped from classes for non-payment and have their classes reinstated will be assessed a late fee of 10% of the past due balance not to exceed $100.00 per term and a reinstatement fee of $75.
+Students who are dropped from classes for non-payment and have their classes reinstated will be assessed a late fee of 10% of the past due balance (not to exceed $125 per term) and a reinstatement fee of $75 .

 Finance Charges will be assessed to all accounts with a past due balance.
 Students, however, will not be assessed finance charges unless there is a past due balance at the end of the term.

-If you would like to appeal your late fee charge, you may do so online here.
+If you would like to appeal your late fee charge, you may do so through the online appeal form here.
 All appeals must be filed by the student.
 Requests filed by a third party will not be considered.
 The deadline for appeals is the end of the term in which the late fee occurred.

-Paper checks returned to the university from the payer's bank will be processed by the Bursar's Office.
-These checks will automatically be submitted by our bank a second time for payment.
-If the check is returned a second time, the amount of the returned check and a $50 returned check fee will be added back to the payer's account.
-Note: E-checks are submitted only once for payment.
+Checks returned to the university from the payer's bank will be processed by the Bursar's Office.
+The amount of the returned check and a $50 returned check fee will be added back to the payer's account.
+Please be aware that Checks and online eChecks are submitted only once for payment.
 A hold and late fee may also be placed on the payer's account.
-All returned check charges should be paid in person at our cashier's window with guaranteed funds such as cash, cashier's check, or money order.
+All return check fees should be paid in person at our cashier's window with guaranteed funds (cash, cashier's check, or money order).
 If payment is not made in this manner, there will be a 10-day delay in removal of any holds associated with the returned check.
-The University may refuse to accept checks from individuals who have previously had returned checks.
+The University may refuse to accept checks from individuals who have previously had returned payments.

-Any amount owed to the University including, but not limited to, tuition, fees, room, board, loans, notes receivable, and amounts due for goods and services provided is considered a receivable to the University.
-A receivable becomes past due if payment is not received by the payment due date.
+Any amount owed to the University including, but not limited to, tuition, fees, room, board, loans, notes receivable, and amount due for goods and services provided is considered a university receivable.
+A receivable becomes past due if not satisfied by the payment deadline date.
 At ninety days past due, the receivable becomes delinquent.

 For currently enrolled students, the primary collection tool is the placement of a "HOLD" by the Office of the University Bursar on a student's record.
 This "HOLD" restricts certain student activities such as the ability to add or drop classes, receive grade transcripts, and registration for future academic terms.
 Once established, the "HOLD" remains in place until the debt is paid in full.
 Once a student is no longer enrolled, the collection procedures utilized for other "non-student" receivables are implemented.
 In addition, if you have applied for graduation and have a balance on your student account, your diploma may be held.